solo-io/gloo/docs/content/guides/traffic_management/request_processing/direct_response_action/_index.md

 ---

-Gloo allows you to specify a direct response instead of routing to a destination.
+Gloo Edge allows you to specify a direct response instead of routing to a destination.

 ## Setup